Which Chemical Peel is Right for You?

-More commonly known as a TCA peel – uses trichloroacetic acid to dry the top layers of skin so they peel off over a period of several days.
-The treatment is used to reduce discoloration, improve melasma, and reduce fine lines.
+Used to reduce discoloration, improve melasma, and reduce fine, lines the TCA peel uses trichloroacetic acid to dry the top layers of skin so they peel off over a period of several days.

-Known as the ultimate hydrator, this option has a well-earned nickname as “nature’s moisturizer.”
-Hyaluronic acid is naturally found in connective tissues in the joints and skin, however, as we age our bodies produce less and less.
+Hyaluronic acid has a well-earned nickname as “nature’s moisturizer,” and is known as the ultimate hydrator.
+Hyaluronic acid is naturally found in our bodies, but we produce less and less as we age.
 Used in a topical form, hyaluronic acid acts as a space filler by binding to water—it can retain more than 1,000 times its weight in water!—and keeping skin free of wrinkles.

-Those contending with multiple skin-related issues may find lactic acid to be beneficial.
+Lactic acid can help those contending with multiple skin-related issues.
 A lactic acid peel will clear out toxins, dead cells and debris, while simultaneously boosting collagen production to hydrate the skin.
 Plus, this alpha-hydroxy acid derived from milk is less irritating than other options, making it perfect for those with sensitive skin.